Karmalized/CS3203-SoftwareProjectCopy/README.md

+## Note
+Software Engineering Project Application created with my group to learn the fundamentals of software development and software design techniques to establish effective development processes.
+This is a defunct project and incorporates API-Keys which are invalid and inactive so any search features implemented in this prototype project will be unusable.

 ## CalorieMinder

 CalorieMinder is a health and fitness application designed to help users track their caloric and nutrient intake.
 Whether you're trying to lose weight, gain muscle, or simply maintain a healthy lifestyle, CalorieMinder provides you with the tools you need to monitor your dietary habits and make informed decisions about your nutrition.